Limited Company Benefits In Kind - FAQs

 Which items may not qualify as a benefit in kind?

-Some examples of expenses and benefits that may not qualify as BIK include;
+Examples of expenses and benefits that may not qualify as BIK include;

-• Meals provided to all employees at a workplace;
+• Meals provided to all employees at a workplace

-• Some travel costs, such as a company travel card or parking;
+• Some travel costs, such as a company travel card or parking

-• Business expenses paid for on a company credit card by an employee (provided the employee isn’t making a personal purchase);
+• Business expenses paid for on a company credit card by an employee (provided the employee isn’t making a personal purchase)

-• Business related accommodation (such as a hotel booking);
+• Business related accommodation (such as a hotel booking)

-• Protective clothing;
+• Protective clothing

-• Work related training;
+• Work related training

 How are benefits in kind taxed?